 Irish Branch Office

-A foreign limited company registered abroad may establish a branch in the State.
+A foreign limited company registered abroad may establish a branch in Ireland.

-Any eligible company which is incorporated outside the State and establishes a branch in the State must be registered within 30 days of the establishment of the branch in the State.
+A company that establishes a branch in Ireland must be registered within 30 days of the establishment of the branch.

 - A certified copy of the Charter, Statutes or Memorandum and Articles of the company in the original language

 - A copy of the Certificate of Incorporation of the company

 - A copy of any Certificates of Incorporation of any name changes of the company

 - Certified English translation if required